SwimOrDieSoftware/WordpressContestCodePlugin/README.txt

-=== Contest Code Checker ===
+=== Run Contests, Raffles, and Giveaways with Contest Code Checker ===
 Contributors: mdedev
-Tags: contests, giveaways, sweepstakes, competition Requires at least: 4.0
+Tags: contests, giveaways, sweepstakes, raffles Requires at least: 4.0
-Tested up to: 5.3.0
+Tested up to: 5.3.2
 Stable tag: 1.1.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin to allow for people to enter in a contest code and see if they won a prize
+An easy to use WordPress plugin to do giveaways.

 == Description ==

-> If you are looking for a quicker or more in-depth support response it is suggested to check out <a href="https://www.contestcodechecker.com/" target="_blank" title="[new window to Contest Code Checker Pro]">Contest Code Checker Pro</a> or you can <a href="https://www.contestcodechecker.com/contact/" target="_blank">Contact Us</a> and we will help you as best as possible.

-This plugin was created for people who have contest codes on a physical or electronic product that are tied to a prize.
-The user who receives the contest code can go to a page or post and enter in their name, email and code and get back if they have won or lost.

-The following capabilies exist:
+<a href="https://www.contestswp.com/" title="Contest Code Checker">Contest Code Checker</a> was built to make it easy to run contests and giveaways on WordPress.
+This plugin was created to make it easy for people to run contests or giveaways on their WordPress site.
+The free version has the following features:

-* User-facing form to check contest codes
+* User-facing form to check contest codes that can be easily customized
+* Ability to share prizes across multiple contest codes with "generic prizes"
 * Admin area to manage contest codes with the ability to import codes
 * Admin area to view contestants, also export contestants

-= ADDITIONAL FEATURES IN THE <a target="_new" href="https://www.contestcodechecker.com/">PREMIUM VERSION</a> =
+= Additional Features in the <a target="_new" href="https://www.contestswp.com/">Premium Version</a> =
 * Multiple contests
 * Custom fields
+* Ability to check the contest code before asking additional questions
+* CAPTCHA support
+* And much much more
-* More info at <a target="_new" href="https://www.contestcodechecker.com"/>https://www.contestcodechecker.com</a>
+* More info at <a target="_new" href="https://www.contestswp.com"/>https://www.contestswp.com</a>

 == Installation ==